Watercolor Creativity Spirited Through Words

 The Word Fuchsia

-I was on a roll with these exercises and left me anxious to pull a word from the cup.
+I was on a roll with these exercises and left me anxious each morning to select a word.
 Then one rainy day before a storm ripped through our property and knocked out the power, I pulled the word fuchsia.

-I had just planted stargazer lily bulbs a day prior, so bright colors were already present in my mind.
+I had just planted stargazer lily bulbs a day prior, so bright colors were already on my mind.
 But with this word I wasn’t really gravitating towards the color with clarity until I thought of the plant.

 You might be familiar with fuchsias?
 They are available in nurseries around Mother’s Day coming in a variety of colors.
 My favorite was always the pink and purple combos even though they are not my favorite plant.